 The Largest Truck Camper

 The largest truck camper really depends on the criteria you’re most interested in for your situation.
-However, we can probably all agree that between slides, weight, exterior height, floor length, and width, the Eagle Cap 1200 and Eagle Cap 1165 take the cake!
+However, we can probably all agree that between slides, weight, exterior height, floor length, and width, the Eagle Cap 1200 and Eagle Cap 1165 are the largest truck campers on the market!

 While the 1200 has a standard king bed, 4″ more of floor length, and slightly larger slide-outs, the 1165 has a greater dry weight and bigger grey and black tanks.
 With 3 slides and a dry weight of 4870lbs and 4917lbs respectively, these are the biggest, heaviest, and largest truck campers out there.